BB-84C/Sci-Agent-SPM/README.md

 .\.venv\Scripts\python -m pip install -r requirements.txt
 ```

-### 2) Configure UI mappings (workspace)
+### 2) Calibrate your `workspace.json` (ROIs + Anchors)

-This MVP assumes the Nanonis window layout/resolution is stable and you calibrate coordinates once.
+This agent is deliberately “dumb” about UI structure: it only knows the rectangles and points you give it.

 Option A (recommended): use the GUI calibrator: